dovvnloading/Gigga-Gemini/ARCHITECTURE.md

 # System Architecture

 ## Executive Summary
-The **Gemini Neural Interface** is a client-side-heavy, high-fidelity Single Page Application (SPA) designed to act as a neural bridge between user intent and Google's Multimodal Gemini models.
+The **Gigga Gemini Interface** is a client-side-heavy, high-fidelity Single Page Application (SPA) designed to act as a neural bridge between user intent and Google's Multimodal Gemini models.

 Unlike traditional chat interfaces, this system implements an **Agentic Orchestration Layer** directly in the browser.
 It manages complex state machines for "Deep Research," handles real-time bidirectional audio streaming via WebSockets, and creates generative artifacts (Canvas) dynamically.
 The architecture prioritizes low latency, local state persistence, and optimistic UI updates to ensure a seamless "thought-speed" interaction.